On the perfomance of a photosystem II reaction centre-based photocell: Discussion

+The main limitation of isolated natural photosynthetic proteins for realistic, long-lived photovoltaic applications lies in the photodamage they experience.
+In PSIIRC this occurs in the D1 protein resulting in a lifetime as short as tens of minutes \cite{Brinkert2016,Edelman2008}.
+Emerging organic alternatives, such as the synthesis of man-made protein maquettes \cite{Lichtenstein2015} has opened the possibility of building nanometric units accurately mimicking the structure of photosynthetic systems yet displaying enhanced photostability.
+Merging this area with photovoltaics may unleash an unforeseen remarkable development.

+From the theoretical view point a few remarks must be made.
+As specified in the Methods section, we assume a simplified description of the coupling between the electronic system and the leads.
+This neglects the possibility of the leads coupling to localized vibronic states rather than to bare electronic degrees of freedom.
+The same approximation has been used in other similar systems with arbitrary electron-phonon couplings \cite{Braggio2009,Santamore2013} and has been shown to give relevant physical insight.
+The full extent of this effect in our system remains to be investigated.
+There are also additional questions about the thermodynamic consistency of calculating the power output across with the phenomenologically modeled load as raised in Ref. \cite{Gelbwaser-Klimovsky2017}.
+It will therefore be important to investigate entropy production \cite{Esposito2010} for our model photocell to assess its consistency with the second law.

-Current statistics measurements also potentially offer a non-invasive, single system level probe of charge transfer phenomena in a wide range of biological \cite{Xiang2015,Franco2011} and chemical systems \cite{Delor2015,Delor2015b,Bakulin2015}.
-Specifically, this technique may be applicable to charge transfer along molecular wires made from DNA strands \cite{Xiang2015}, to general donor-bridge-acceptor systems \cite{Delor2015,Delor2015b,Bakulin2015} or to unveil vibrational mechanisms for odour receptors \cite{Franco2011}.
+Finally, our work has focused on the zero-frequency noise showing that, in this case, it is dominated by the population dynamics as confirmed by our comparison between the hybrid and the approximate frameworks.
+An extension of our study to investigate finite-frequency noise \cite{Emary2007} could therefore be a suitable alternative to obtain signatures of quantum coherence.
+More generally, current statistics measurements also potentially offer a non-invasive, single system level probe of charge transfer phenomena in a wide range of biological \cite{Xiang2015,Franco2011} and chemical systems \cite{Delor2015,Bakulin2015} ranging from charge transfer along molecular wires made from DNA strands \cite{Xiang2015} to general donor-bridge-acceptor systems \cite{Delor2015,Bakulin2015} or to unveil vibrational mechanisms for odour receptors \cite{Franco2011}.